 If contaminant levels exceed applicable standards in any supply well, the LACWU could potentially redrill the well in an alternate location and continue to pump the same volume, provided that the transfer of the diversion point is approved by the OSE.
 Potential locations for replacement wells have not been identified, but the best locations would be upgradient from contaminant sources, accessible to existing water supply infrastructure, in productive zones, and separate from the influence of other pumping wells.
-The LACWU filed an application for an additional point of diversion (Otowi Well No. -2) on April 28, 2016.
+The LACWU filed an application for an additional point of diversion (Otowi Well No. 2) on April 28, 2016.
 This well will be drilled to supplement the system's existing production wells in anticipation of declining production rates from existing wells that are nearing the end of their service life (Alarid, 2016), rather than as a replacement well for any future contamination of well(s) that could occur.

 As discussed in Section 4.1.1, DOE owns 30 percent (1,662.39 ac-ft/yr) of the total groundwater rights (5,541.3 ac-ft/yr), and the long-term lease that was in place for LACWU to use these water rights expired in 2011.
-A portion of the volume of the DOE-owned water rights (679 ac-ft/yr) will be used for the chromium interim measure project; however, , and the LACWU is pursuingplans to a lease for the remaining-full DOE-owned water rights volume-water rights (1,662.39983.39 ac-ft/yr).; however, tThe lease is not yet in place.
+A portion of the volume of the DOE-owned water rights (679 ac-ft/yr) will be used for the chromium interim measure project; however, the LACWU is pursuing a lease for the full DOE-owned water rights volume (1,662.39 ac-ft/yr).
+The lease is not yet in place.
 If DOE declines to lease their water rights to the LACWU, the groundwater rights volume that the LACWU has access to will be reduced to 3,878.91 ac-ft/yr.

-The LACWU-owned groundwater rights volume (3,878.91 ac-ft/yr) is not adequate to meet the LACWU plus LANL low-water-use projections for 2030, 2040, 2050, or 2060, but the 2020 lowwater-use projections can be met with this volume (Figure 5-5).
-The LACWU-owned groundwater rights volume is not adequate to meet any of the LACWU plus LANL high-wateruse projections (Figure 5-6).
-With increased conservation in the amounts shown on Table 5-11, the LACWU-owned groundwater rights volume is not adequate to meet the LACWU plus LANL low-water-use projections for 2030, but the 2020, 2040, 2050, and 2060 low-water-use projections can be met with this volume (Figure 5-7).
-With increased conservation, the LACWU-owned groundwater rights volume is not adequate to meet any of the LACWU plus LANL high-water-use projections (Figure 5-8).
-In the event that the remaining DOE water rights are not leased to the LACWU, and the LACWU continues to be the sole water provider for LANL, and the high population projections are realized, even with significant additional conservation the LACWU will need to implement a project to bring their San Juan-Chama Project water online.
-Additional discussion of contaminant and water rights risks is presented in Sections 3.2.3 and 4.3, and recommendations for responding to these risks are discussed in Section 9.
+The LACWU-owned groundwater rights volume (3,878.91 ac-ft/yr) is not adequate to meet the LACWU plus LANL low-water-use projections for 2030, 2040, 2050, or 2060, but the 2020 low-water-use projections can be met with this volume (Figure 5-5).
+The LACWU-owned groundwater rights volume is not adequate to meet any of the LACWU plus LANL high-water-use projections (Figure 5-6).
+With increased conservation in the amounts shown on Table 5-11, the LACWU-owned groundwater rights volume is not adequate to meet to meet the LACWU plus LANL low-water-use projections for 2030, but the 2020, 2040, 2050, and 2060 low-water-use projections can be met with this volume (Figure 5-7).
+With increased conservation, the LACWU owned groundwater rights volume is not adequate to meet any of the LACWU plus LANL high-water-use projections (Figure 5-8).
+In the event that the remaining DOE water rights are not leased to the LACWU, the LACWU continues to be the sole water provider for LANL, and the high population projections are realized, even with significant additional conservation the LACWU will need to implement a project to bring their San Juan-Chama Project water online.
+Additional discussion of contaminant and water rights risks is presented in Section 9.